trendmicro/cloudone-filestorage-plugins/examples/aws-python-promote-or-quarantine/README.md

 # Post Scan Action - Promote or Quarantine

-The Lambda Function example to promote clean files or quarantine malicious files scanned by Cloud One File Storage Security
+This example Lambda function promotes clean files and quarantines malicious files scanned by Cloud One File Storage Security.

 ## Prerequisite

 - [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html)
-- Two S3 Buckets, one for promote and one for quarantine.
+- Two S3 buckets: a 'Promote bucket' for clean files, and a 'Quarantine bucket' for quarantined files
-- An IAM role for this Lambda Function that has
+- An IAM role for this Lambda function that has:
   - `AWSLambdaBasicExecutionRole` policy
-  - Permission to copy objects from S3 Bucket scanned by File Storage Security into Promote or Quarantine S3 Bucket
+  - Permission to copy objects from the S3 bucket scanned by File Storage Security into the Promote or Quarantine buckets

     Example IAM Policy